Eventyrlysten

 Research and Development

-The project began with looking at finding a definition of joy that could be used throughout the final concepts.
+The project began with looking at finding a definition of joy that could be used throughout to inform the final concept.
 Through looking at scientific journals I discovered that 'joy is often found between love and surprise' on emotional charts and that joy itself is the result of a 'feeling of communion' with the natural world and our intimate community.

-I also noted that the brief mentioned how Finland topped the World Happiness Report year after year and began to research why a country with such extreme winters had such high satisfaction levels.
+I also noted that the brief mentioned how Finland topped the World Happiness Report year after year and I began to research how a country with such extreme winters could still have such high satisfaction levels.

 In 2018 I was lucky enough to spend 10 months living north of the Arctic circle in Norway's Lofoten Islands.
 Despite its remote location (three flights away!), changeable weather and polar night (where the sun disappears for a few weeks), I found new understandings about what constitutes joy through the community I found myself a part of.
 Intrigued by how I found joy in a surprising place, I shaped my typographic response around three Scandinavian concepts of joy (Lykke, Frilusftsliv and Koselig) to create a travel memoir that shared my own experiences and educated others how they can find joy everyday, wherever they are.